Tatis back in lineup for Padres after 80-game PED suspension - KESQ

 He was one of the game’s premier sluggers from 2019 to 2021, batting .292 while mashing 81 homers, including an NL-best 42 during the 2021 season.
 Nicknamed El Niño, Tatis also plays the game with a flair that quickly made him one of the game’s most recognizable and popular players.

+The Padres had a short team meeting before Thursday’s game, officially welcoming Tatis back to the fold.
+Some teammates were critical of Tatis when his suspension was announced last summer, but by all accounts, his return has been celebrated.

+“You do some soul searching during those times,” Melvin said.
+“You realize how lucky you are to be a big league player.
+When you come back from something like that, you’re humbled a little and appreciative.
+He’s been nothing but easy to deal with, easy to manage.”

-His recent stint at Triple-A El Paso, which was in preparation of his big league return, was a reminder how good he can be.
+Tatis’ recent stint at Triple-A El Paso, which was in preparation of his big league return, was a reminder how good he can be.
 He was 17 of 33 with seven homers and 15 RBIs in eight rehab games, slashing .515/.590/1.212.
+Early in Tatis’ rehab stint, San Francisco Giants minor leaguer Kade McClure called him a “cheater” on Twitter after allowing a mammoth home run to the suspended player.

 The Padres hope Tatis’ return can jolt a team that’s had a slow start.
 San Diego has the third-highest payroll in baseball, but has started with a 9-11 record and sits in third place in the NL West.